ranjanmannige/backmap/manuscript/python_generators/README.md

 ### OTHER PANELS:

-All panels within Figs 5, 6, 9, 10, 11 were created using the following command line code:
+All panels within Figs 5, 6, 9, 10, 11 (excepting Panel (a), which are three-dimensional representations) were created using the following command line code:

 ```
 > python -m backmap -pdb <PDB_NAME>
 ```

+All three dimensional representations were created using [VMD](http://www.ks.uiuc.edu/Research/vmd/) (Humphrey, W., Dalke, A. and Schulten, K., "VMD - Visual Molecular Dynamics", J. Molec.
+Graphics, 1996, vol. 14, pp. 33-38).
+)